 Ex-HSCL CMD, others booked for alleged bribe in construction of Manipur National Sports University

 Besides former HSCL Chairman-cum-Managing Director Bhaduri, the CBI has also booked Anant Saxena, the MD of Zillion Infraprojects Pvt.
-Ltd. Vijay Nirman Company Pvt Ltd’s Managing Director V Ajay Kumar and Director N Krishna Rao have also been booked long with T Nimai Singh, the authorised signatory of NT Enterprises, Imphal, the officials said.
-A contractual employee of the Union Ministry of Youth Affairs and Sports and a private person have also been booked by the agency, they said.
+Ltd. Vijay Nirman Company Pvt Ltd’s Managing Director V Ajay Kumar and Director N Krishna Rao have also been booked along with T Nimai Singh, the authorised signatory of NT Enterprises, Imphal, the officials said.
+Chalke alias CH Srinivas, a contractual employee of the Union Ministry of Youth Affairs and Sports, and Dhiraj Kanchal, a private person have also been booked, they said.

-The alleged corruption pertains to work related to NSU for which tender was floated by the Ministry of Youth Affairs and Sports in 2015, they said..
+The alleged corruption pertains to work related to NSU for which a tender was floated by the Ministry of Youth Affairs and Sports in 2015, they said.
+The HSCL was selected as Project Management Consultant for the construction of the NSU, Manipur, in 2015 with an agency charge of 3.79 per cent, they said.
+HSCL had selected Reliant Foundation for conducting topographic survey of the land for Rs 3.40 lakh and roped in Prasad Associates as Architectural Design Consultant, they said.

+HSCL had also called Expression of Interest for pre-investment work for site development of NSU through CPP portal and HSCL website on October 28, 2015 for which four bidders including Zillion Infraprojects Pvt.
+Ltd came forward in the tendering process, they added.
+However, due to litigation problems at the site, Expression of Interest could not be concluded and the order was not placed against the tender, according to the case details.

+During the tendering process, Chalke had introduced Rao to Bhaduri and Saxena.
+After the selection of HSCL as the Project Management Consultant, Bhaduri and Saxena demanded a bribe of Rs one crore besides 5.5 per cent of the total project cost from Rao and Kumar of Vijay Nirman Co Pvt Ltd for providing an undue favour in the award of construction work for NSU, Imphal, it is alleged.

 ALSO READ